wmiller848/Fedops/README.md

 See https://www.nsa.gov/business/programs/elliptic_curve.shtml

 ALL DATA at rest and/or on the wire is encypted at least once in additon to any transport encryption

+Fedops does not protect you from running services with known exploits, not updating (although this may be supported in the future) your servers software, metadata collection from large nation-state organizations and/or internet service providers, rootkits or malware that may infect your vps's.
+Fedops makes it easy to deploy applications and servers, we recommend you frequently cycle your servers (i.e. destroy and create new ones).
+In short, its a scary world out there, be careful.

 ## Liceneces ##